Leave a Message

 Takeaway:

-Clear communication protects confidence and control.
+Clear communication protects seller confidence and prevents costly reactive decisions.

 Example: